 You can boost your posts and attract likes.
 This bloats the page and gives the appearance of popularity for Brands and Page Owners.

 It has been reported that many of these likers were indeed fake profiles.
 There is an easy way that you can reverse search images on Google.
 This will show you everywhere that the image appears.
-You will easily be able to see if the photo is of an actress or someone else.
+You can see if the photo an actress for example, or someone else.

-If it appears under a number of different names, you know it is definitely fake.
-Just right-click on the image and select ‘search google for image’ this will bring up every location the image has appeared.
+If it appears under a number of names, you know it is fake.
+Right-click on the image and select ‘search google for image’ this will bring up every location the image has appeared.

 Facebook can be a tricky place to navigate if you don’t keep your eyes peeled.
 You should treat online the same as you would in real life.
-You must be very discerning as to the friend requests that you make and accept for example.
+You must be very discerning as to the friend requests that you make and accept.
 It is very easy to be fooled and worse still, scammed online.

 Today we are going to discuss a number of surefire ways that you can identify the fake accounts so that you can steer clear.

 Given that many believe around 30% of Facebook users are fakes, that’s a lot of potential hacking, cybercrime, and viruses that you could be exposing yourself to.
 These tips and tricks will ensure that you enjoy a safe facebook experience.

 The first thing you should do to assess the legitimacy of a Facebook Profile is check out their Photos.
 Do they have a single photo or do they have lots of pictures on their page showing them holidaying and with friends?
 If they have few or no friends, you should investigate further.